 You or others could be injured if you leave the vehicle unattended with the transfer case in the NEUTRAL position without first fully engaging the parking brake.
 The transfer case NEUTRAL position disengages both the front and rear driveshafts from the powertrain and will allow the vehicle to move regardless of the transmission position.
 The parking brake should always be applied when the driver is not in the vehicle.

 For additional information on the appropriate use of each transfer case mode position see the information below:

 2WD

-Rear Wheel Drive High Range - Normal street and highway driving.
-Dry, hard surfaced roads.
+Rear Wheel Drive High Range - This range is for normal street and highway driving on dry hard surfaced roads.

 4WD LOCK